 Network analyses

-To further explore the interactions between significantly correlative genes, we constructed a signed protein-protein interaction network with their evolutionary driven forces (Figure 6).
-From the signed network, we can differentiate at least five modules (Figure 6 module1-5).
+To further explore the interactions between significantly correlative genes, we constructed a signed functional interaction network with their evolutionary driven forces (Figure 6).
+From the signed network, we can identifyat least five modules (Figure 6 Module1-5).
 In each module, most of their genes were either negatively correlative genes or positively correlative genes, except module 1.
 Module 1 was involved in regulation of insulin signaling pathway.
-Most of genes directly activate or regulated by insulin signaling pathway were positively correlative genes and many of them were experienced relaxed selection in long-lived mammals, such as INSR, SH3GL2, ANGPT1 and PRKCZ (Figure 6 module 1).
-The insulin receptor (INSR) was the key gene in this module, a recent study also suggested that INSR was experienced rapid evolution in long-lived mammals53.
+Most of genes directly activate or regulated by insulin signaling pathway were positively correlative genes and many of them were experienced relaxed selection in long-lived mammals, such as INSR, SH3GL2, ANGPT1 and PRKCZ (Figure 6 Module 1).
+The insulin receptor (INSR) was the hub gene in this module, a recent study also suggested that INSR was experienced rapid evolution in long-lived mammals53.
 Disruption of INSR in mice adipose tissue can extend their lifespan but did not appear to delay their ageing54.
 However, we also found 5 genes in the upstream of regulating insulin pathways which were consistently experienced increasing evolutionary constraints in long-lived mammal, especially three of them (MUC20/EPHB2/SYNJ1) were experienced positive selection.
 Positively selected gene were relatively rare either in our network or in our significantly correlative genes.
 These genes might also regulate lifespan or aging in mammals.
 For example, MUC20 was one the most prominent calorie restriction (CR)-associated genes in mice55.
 The complicated evolution in insulin/IGF-1 associated genes suggested 41, 56.
 The complicated evolution of genes in this module may explain the controversial roles of the extent to which insulin/IGF-1 signaling pathway involved in regulation of mammalian lifespan and aging

-In module2, GO analyses showed that all 6 genes were involved in rRNA metabolism and ribosome biogenesis.
+In Module2, GO analyses showed that all 6 genes were involved in rRNA metabolism and ribosome biogenesis.
 5 of these 6 genes were experienced more evolutionary constraint in long-lived mammals (Figure 6 module 2).
 Previous founds suggested that a fundamental mechanism across eukaryotic species for extending lifespan is to slow down or halt the expenditure of cellular energy that is normally absorbed by the manufacturing and assembly of new ribosomes57.
-The module 2 also suggested that WD Repeat-Containing Protein 46 (WDR46) might be the hub gene of this module.
+The Module 2 also suggested that WD Repeat-Containing Protein 46 (WDR46) might be the hub gene of this module.
 All genes in this module activated or catalyzed protein WDR46 (Figure 6 module 2).
 Previous study showed that depletion of wdr-46 reduced the lifespan in nematode58.
 So, WDR46 might also play an important role in regulation of lifespan in mammals.

-Genes in module 3 involved in DNA metabolic and DNA repair, 14 of 15 genes in this module were negatively correlative genes (Figure 6 module 3), which was consistent with our GO analyses (Figure 3a).
+Genes in Module 3 involved in DNA metabolic and DNA repair, 14 of 15 genes in this module were negatively correlative genes (Figure 6 module 3), which was consistent with our GO analyses (Figure 3a).
 The important of DNA repair capability in regulation of lifespan and aging in vertebrate and invertebrate is undoubtedly35.
 Here, we found that the genes in this module mainly activated FANCG, FANCC and PRIM1.
 Thus, these 3 genes may play central role in mediation of DNA repair pathway and regulation of lifespan and aging in mammals (Figure 6 module 3).
 Module 5 like a protein complex and mainly consist of negatively correlative genes and involved in cell division.
 Genes in this module may combine other protein, such as NUP88 and NUP155 to activate CPSF3 and NCBP1 (Figure 6 module 5).